Petronas Twin Towers, Malaysia

 Design and Construction

-The Petronas Twin Towers’ architecture employs Islamic geometric patterns, representing Malaysia’s heritage.
-It is built with reinforced concrete, steel, and glass, with its outside surface reflecting the tropical sun.
-The towers stand 88 stories high and are connected by a sky bridge on the 41st and 42nd floors, also serving as an emergency exit and observation deck.
-Conceived by Argentine architect César Pelli, the towers are a masterpiece of postmodern art, melding Islamic motifs with sophisticated engineering.
-Their stainless steel, streamline façades and signature skybridge render them one of the world’s most famous landmarks and a tourist destination.
+Islamic geometric patterns are incorporated into the design of the Petronas Twin Towers, reflecting the country’s cultural heritage.
+It is made of reinforced concrete, steel, and glass, with its outer surface mirroring the tropical sun.
+The towers stand 88 stories tall and are connected by a sky bridge on levels 41 and 42, serving as both an emergency exit and an observation deck.
+The towers were planned by Argentine architect César Pelli as a masterpiece of postmodernism, in fusion of Islamic patterns with state-of-the-art engineering.
+Their sleek, stainless steel exteriors and skybridge signature make them one of the world’s most iconic landmarks and tourist attractions.

 Skybridge

-The most visited attraction inside the Petronas Twin Towers is the Skybridge, a double-deck bridge linking the two towers 170 meters (558 feet) above the ground.
-It offers stunning views of Kuala Lumpur and is an ideal spot for photographs.
-The Skybridge is not attached to the buildings but is free to move independently in response to wind and seismic loads.
+The most sought-after attraction inside the Petronas Twin Towers is the Skybridge, a double-deck bridge that links the two towers 170 meters (558 feet) above ground.
+The Skybridge offers scenic views of Kuala Lumpur and is an ideal spot for photography.
+The Skybridge does not connect to the buildings but is capable of moving independently based on wind and seismic loads.

 Observation Deck